bbortt/owl/README.md

 the [`.owlrc.json`](https://github.com/bbortt/owl/blob/release/.owlrc.json) was completed using `owl add pre-commit "ngx pretty-quick --staged"`. \
 Supported hooks are: [ `pre-commit` ].

+# How Does It Work?

+> It really is no magic!
+To be documented.

 # License